EOLab-HSRW/courses/docs/control/index.md

 **Loan Policy**: Electronic components and some accessories may be borrowed for home use.
 To arrange this, please contact a member of the [teaching team](#teaching-team).

 Any questions or unexpected situations should be reported to the lab staff immediately.

+## AI Policy

+Use of AI tools (e.g., large language models) is **permitted**, with the expectation of full transparency and academic integrity.

+Disclosure requirements (mandatory if you use an LLM):
+- Include a public link to the conversation/transcript you used.
+  - If a shareable link isn’t possible, attach a PDF export of the exchange.
+- State the tool/model name (e.g., “ChatGPT, model unknown/version as reported by the tool”), and the date/time of use.
+- Briefly describe what you used it for (e.g., outlining, proofreading, code scaffolding, debugging hints, literature search, etc.).

 ## Literature for the Course